 Our Probiotic Blend is:

-Probiotics are naturally occurring live bacteria that are available in food.
-Fermented vegetables, such as sauerkraut and live yogurt are examples that we all know of.
+Probiotics are naturally occurring live bacteria that are available in food such as fermented vegetables and live yogurt.
 The meaning of the word probiotic is “promoting life” and that suggests that they have a very important role in health indeed because probiotics help to populate your gut with good bacteria.

 If you are struggling with digestive issues, or you have had courses of antibiotics in the last 3-5 years you may consider a probiotic supplement.